Richard Nixon's November 1962 press conference: As a political term

 The "last press conference" has become a generic term for a politician's valedictory address, one in which all possibilities for future political activity are being abandoned.
-Alternatively, a politician speaking to the press after an electoral loss who does plan to continue in politics will state that it is not a "last press conference."
+Alternatively, a politician speaking to the press after an electoral loss who does plan to continue in politics may state that it is not a "last press conference."

-In an editorial, The New York Times noted Gary Hart's statement following his withdrawal from the 1988 Democratic Party presidential process, in which he stated that he was "angry and defiant" at a system that "reduces the press of this nation to hunter and Presidential candidates to being hunted," likening his remarks to Nixon's "last press conference."
+In an editorial, The New York Times noted Gary Hart's statement following his withdrawal from the 1988 Democratic Party presidential process, in which he stated that he was "angry and defiant" at a system that "reduces the press of this nation to hunter and Presidential candidates to being hunted," likening his remarks to Nixon's "last press conference".

 Dan Quayle, effectively conceding defeat to Republican rival George W. Bush in the party's 2000 presidential primaries, noted his relative youth and stated, "I seriously doubt if this will be my last press conference."